 Terms of Employment

-- Receive a compensation package including housing, meal plan, and $1,300 monthly stipend (4.5 pay periods during the contract).
-Housing accommodations consist of your own room in a residence hall suite shared with other conference staff.
+Receive a compensation package including housing, meal plan, and $1,400 monthly stipend (4.5 pay periods during the contract).
+Housing accommodation: your own room in a residence hall suite shared with other conference staff.

-- Move in to assigned residence hall on June 14, 2020 and begin seven days of mandatory training.
+Required: move in to assigned residence hall June 11, 2022; participate in seven days of mandatory training.

-- Obtain supervisory approval to enroll in any summer classes.
+Obtain supervisory approval to enroll in summer classes.
 No more than 5 credits.

-- Refrain from any curricular or extra-curricular activities that may require significant time commitments.
-Must obtain supervisory approval, especially to participate in reoccurring activities.
+Refrain from any curricular or extra-curricular activities that may require significant time commitments.
+Must obtain supervisory approval for outside commitments that may interfere with job duties.

-University Residences will host over 8,000 camp and conference guests in our buildings during the summer.
-They will range from 0 to 90 years of age and will arrive from all over the world.
+University Residences can host over 8,000 camp and conference guests in our buildings during the summer.
+They will range from infants to 90 years of age and will arrive from all over the world.
 They come to Western to attend regional, national, and international conferences and training workshops, as well as youth academic and sport camps.
-In order to best serve these guests, we hire students to serve as Conference Service Assistants, Desk Managers and Conference Housing Assistant Coordinators.
+In order to best serve these guests, we hire students to serve as Conference Service Assistants and Conference Housing Assistant Coordinators.
 These positions work to accommodate guest needs and requests while providing a high level of customer service.
 Under the direct supervision of the Manager of Guest & Housing Operations, summer student staff are expected to provide a housing experience that is safe and secure while maximizing the living and learning experience for all individuals.